-To be eligible for the award of credit for this unit the learner must be able to provide evidence of a minimum of one observation of practice that has met the required standard of practice.
+To be eligible for the award of credit for this unit, the learner must be able to provide evidence of a minimum of 2 assessed observations of practice in a teaching and learning context that meet the required standard of practice.
+See Practice Requirements above for further guidance on practice and observation hours required for the qualification.